 Last week, the White House issued an open letter to businesses in the United States, urging them to take immediate action to improve cybersecurity measures and protect against ransomware attacks.
-The letter came in response to several high profile ransomware attacks on US businesses, including the Colonial Pipeline attack that stopped gasoline and jet fuel from flowing up and down the east coast and JBS Foods, one of our country’s largest food suppliers who was forced to close off beef and pork productions.
+The letter came in response to several high-profile ransomware attacks on US businesses, including the Colonial Pipeline attack that stopped gasoline and jet fuel from flowing up and down the east coast, and JBS Foods, one of our country’s largest food suppliers, was forced to close off beef and pork productions.

 As part of the discussion on the White House’s letter, President Biden’s Deputy National Security Advisor for Cyber and Emerging Technology, Anne Neuberger, acknowledged that “no company is safe from ransomware attacks” and urged US businesses to follow five best practices for improving cybersecurity:

-1. Data backup – ensure data is backed up, tested, and that data backup networks are not connected to the business networks.
+1. Data backup – ensure data is backed up and tested and that data backup networks are not connected to the business networks.

 2. Update and patch your systems

 3. Test your company’s incident response plan (i.e., run through a potential cyber breach like you would a fire drill)

 For building and property owners, all these best practices are essential, but the fifth recommendation is critical to pay attention to.
 Neuberger noted that there had been a recent shift in ransomware attacks from “stealing data to disrupting operations,” as with the Colonial Pipeline and JBS Foods attacks.
 Regarding network segmentation, the White House’s letter stated that “it’s critically important that your corporate business functions and manufacturing/production operations are separated and that you carefully filter and limit internet access and design and install the regional networks properly.”